-The mounting privatization of prisons continue to monetize incarceration which in turn disincentivizes the rehabilitation process.
-Its contiguity with a justice system that disproportionately targets certain types of criminals has only perpetuated crime and poverty; often and disproportionately affecting minority communities.
-Sadly, spending up to $55k a year to incarcerate the victims of a dilapidated and recovering socio-economic system seems more reasonable than spending a considerably small fraction of that expenditure educating them.
-Too many of my friends growing up were not given the benefit of a quality education, the results of which I will expand on at some point, are heartbreaking.
+The mounting privatization of prisons continues to monetize incarceration which in turn disincentivizes the rehabilitation process.
+Its cooperation with a justice system that targets certain colors and classes of criminals has only perpetuated crime and poverty, often and disproportionately affecting low-income and minority communities.
+Unfortunately, for those who craft pro-incarceration policy; spending up to $55k a year to imprison the victims of a dilapidated and recovering socio-economic system seems more reasonable than spending a considerably small fraction of that expenditure educating them.
+Too many of America’s youth are not given the benefit of quality education, the results of which deserve a much longer academic discussion; however, for purpose of this discussion, we should consider (to the extent that we can) the impact that inadequate education has on the school-to-prison pipeline.
+Students who are not given the tools to conquer academic competencies are deprived from the dreams a fully-equipped mind is capable of unraveling.
+American policy continues to rationalize the lack of resources available to American youth in our education system while fortifying the sustainability of an industry that profits off of the conscious neglect of our most vulnerable.
 The privatization of prisons has been an incremental misstep in the prioritization of the health and safety of the American public.

 The word ‘private’ is somewhat cryptic.
-This term has been most positively connoted in political discussions as alluding to freedom.
-Anything that is public is subject to tyrannical rule and governmental regulation.
-Anything that is private contributes to economic opportunity and limitless reach.
-This word ‘private’ must however be demystified as meaning one thing.
+The term is often positively connoted in political discussions as alluding to ‘freedom’.
+Anything that is public is seen as being subject to the tyranny of big government over-regulation.
+While anything that is private is seen as contributing to economic opportunity with boundless reach.
+The word ‘private’ should be demystified as meaning one thing.
 This one thing is the reason lobbyists spend unimaginable amounts of money petitioning for it.
 It is the reason investors hedge their bets on an industry they have no remote passion for.
-It is why political action committees are overflowing with both solicited contributions and campaign payments to politicians for services rendered (submitting and voting yes on legislation written by the industries that employ them).
+It is why political action committees are overflowing with campaign payments to politicians for services rendered (submitting and voting yes on legislation written by the industries that employ them).
 The word private simply means for profit.
-It means that the primary existence of that business or industry, is to make money, and then make more of it.
+It means the primary existence of that business or industry, is to make money, and then to make more of it.

-Profiting, of course is not always a bad thing.
+Profiting, of course, is not always a bad thing.
 It is often a good thing.
-The question one must ask when determining if privatization is the best course, is if the business or industry in question fulfills a moral obligation to society.
+The question one must ask when determining if privatization is the best course to be taken is if the business or industry in question fulfills a moral obligation to society.
 If the answer is yes, the next question must be, if that ethical responsibility is at risk of compromise and if so, is it worth it?
 What is the potential impact of compromise?
 Is it worth it?
 Profiting is carnal and instinctive.
-The desire for it, if left undisciplined will usurp and destroy the necessary to achieve the unnecessary.
-Valuating our humanity implies we lack it, and is the reason we lose it.
+The desire for it, if left undisciplined, will usurp and destroy the necessary to achieve the unnecessary.
+Valuating our humanity implies we lack it, and is the very reason we lose it.

-Even though at the root of its cause, the abject impact of private prisons on convicted (I use this word emphatically) criminals is clearly apparent.
+Even though at the root of its cause, the abject impact of private prisons on convicted criminals is clearly apparent.
 The justification of such, at the surface, illuminates with the gilded glow of good intentions.
 The privatization of any government regulated complex is often considered a win by those who champion the great concern of Washington’s overreach and excessive involvement in public life.
-“Small government,” is the mantra of conservative thought leaders who argue against the allocation of excessive federal involvement on programs that could, if integrated into the private sector, significantly reduce the overall cost of said programs.
-The leading assertion that private prison lobbyists and advocates make in their defense of the $70 billion industry it that it is cost effective.
+“Small government” is the mantra of conservative thought leaders who argue against the allocation of excessive federal involvement on programs that could if integrated into the private sector, significantly reduce the overall cost of maintenance.
+The leading assertion that private prison lobbyists and advocates make in their defense of the $70 billion industry is that it is cost effective.

-Capitalism, the self-ascribed protagonist of western civilization and its war of economic philosophies, hinges on the idea that a free market introduces competition, where cost supposedly deflates under the weight of options.
-The hope is that when factoring in the overhead costs of everything from infrastructure and facility maintenance to employee pensions and prisoner healthcare, private prisons may offer tax payers significant savings.
+Capitalism, the self-ascribed protagonist of western civilization in the war of economic philosophies, hinges on the idea that a free market introduces competition, where cost deflates under the weight of options.
+The hope is that when factoring in the overhead costs of everything from infrastructure and facility maintenance to employee pensions and prisoner healthcare, private prisons may offer taxpayers significant savings.